 - Help all residents in the San Joaquin Valley and adjoining foothill counties to lead healthy and productive lives through focusing on prevention by addressing the Social Determinants of Health.
 Continually work on building capacity of expert workforce.
 Engage communities, and utilize evidence based practice to inform and advocate for health equity in all policies.

 - Expert Workforce: the Consortium develops a regional public health workforce that is culturally and linguistically appropriate, dedicated, trained in core competencies of public health and accountable.

 - Quality: the Consortium achieves and maintains quality public health services through establishment and maintenance of continuous performance improvement processes in each local public health department.

 - Health in all Policies: The consortium achieves health equity by addressing the Social Determinants of Health.
 The circumstances that people live in are shaped by the distribution of money, power and resources at global, national and local levels, which are themselves influenced by policy choices.

-- Innovation: Promoting access to and use of state-of-the-art tools for improving the quality, relevance, and timeliness of community health information that will drive innovation to improve the health of the San Joaquin Valley.
+- Innovation: Promoting access to and use of state-of-the-art tools for improving the quality, relevance, and timeliness of community health information that will drive innovation to improve the health of the San Joaquin Valley and adjoining mountain counties.

 - Engaged Community: Engaging and partnering with the community for public health surveillance and assessment and community health improvement planning to strengthen the relevance and quality of effective interventions, and enhance the translation or results into evidence-based practice.
 Ultimately, this collaborative approach improves both the quality and impact of public health.